 - A yak hair tent at the base of Mt Everest (Tibet)

-- Hotel with no running water, no electricity, no bedding (Ethiopia)
+- Hotel with no running water, no electricity, and no furniture or bedding (Ethiopia)

 - 14th century kasbah (Tunisia)